danssolutions/protenderizer/README.md

 # protenderizer
 Tool for analyzing EU public procurement data

-For the rest of the group:

-Install the dependencies first:

-pip install pytest pytest-mock requests-mock pytest-benchmark click scikit-learn

-Then run tests:

-# Run all tests
+## Installation

+In the root directory, run from CMD or VSCode:
+`pip install -e .`

+Then, you can run from any directory:
+`protenderizer <command>`

+For example:
+`protenderizer --help`

+After making changes to any dependencies, just rerun `pip install -e .` again before testing.

+## Running tests
 pytest

-# Run only unit tests
+### Run only unit tests
 pytest tests/unit

-# Run only integration tests
+### Run only integration tests
-pytest -m integration
+pytest tests/integration

-# Run performance tests
+### Run only performance tests
-pytest -m performance
+pytest tests/performance

-# Show detailed output
+### Show detailed output
 pytest -v

-# With coverage (optional)
-pytest --cov=myapp tests/